 Practice

 How does TheDistancer work?
-With the colors of a traffic light, it warns the wearer if someone else comes too close.
-Red if someone comes closer than one and a half meters, orange for 1.5 to 2 meters and green if someone stays at a safe distance.
-No beeps and no vibrations, which makes the device stimulus-free.
-It also works without an internet connection.
-No data is therefore collected and stored, which is in line with safety and privacy standards in healthcare.
-"Anyone can wear the device," said Smid.
-"In this way we try to make a concrete contribution to the prevention of infection with the corona virus."
+Using the colors of a traffic light, it alerts the wearer when someone else is getting too close.
+Red if someone gets closer than a meter and a half, orange for 1.5 to 2 meters is and green if someone stays at a safe distance.
+No beeps and no vibration, making the device incentive-free.
+It also works without an Internet connection.
+So no data is collected and stored, which fits with security and privacy standards in healthcare. ’’Anyone can wear the device,’’ Smid said. ''This is how we are trying to make a concrete contribution to preventing infection with the coronavirus.''

 TheDistancer goes into production in July.